Problem of evil: Afterlife

 Thomas Aquinas suggested the afterlife theodicy to address the problem of evil and to justify the existence of evil.
 The premise behind this theodicy is that the afterlife is unending, human life is short, and God allows evil and suffering in order to judge and grant everlasting heaven or hell based on human moral actions and human suffering.
 Aquinas says that the afterlife is the greater good that justifies the evil and suffering in current life.
 Christian author Randy Alcorn argues that the joys of heaven will compensate for the sufferings on earth.

 Stephen Maitzen has called this the "Heaven Swamps Everything" theodicy, and argues that it is false because it conflates compensation and justification.
 This theodical view is based on the principle that under a just God, "no innocent creature suffers misery that is not compensated by happiness at some later stage (e. g. an afterlife)" but in the traditional view, animals don't have an afterlife.

-Evil not real
+Maintzen's argument has been rejected by Seyyed Jaaber Mousavirad based on the strong account of the compensation theodicy.
+Two accounts of compensation theodicy can be proposed.
+Based on the weak interpretation that only considers compensation in afterlife, this criticism would be acceptable, but based on the strong account which consider both the "compensation in afterlife" and "the primary benefits of evils" (even if they are not greater), the compensation theodicy can be defended.